What Is Tinnitus?

 Ménière's Disease vs Isolated Tinnitus

 Ménière's disease is one of the most important causes of tinnitus associated with hearing loss, and is distinguished by its characteristic episodic pattern.
 Ménière attacks include the classic triad: tinnitus (frequently low-frequency, "machine"-type), intense rotatory vertigo lasting 20 minutes to several hours, and fluctuating hearing loss (typically at low frequencies in the early stages).
-The sensation of aural fullness (a "plugged" ear) generally precedes the attack.
-Unlike chronic idiopathic tinnitus, Ménière tinnitus fluctuates and correlates with the vertigo episodes.
-Electrocochleography and serial audiometry are essential for the diagnosis.
+A sensation of aural fullness (a "plugged" ear) generally precedes the attack.
+Unlike chronic idiopathic tinnitus, Ménière tinnitus fluctuates and correlates with vertigo episodes.
+Electrocochleography and serial audiometry are essential for diagnosis.

 Vestibular Schwannoma: Red Flag for Unilateral Tinnitus